Upper Class E Traffic Management (ETM)

 ETM Communication, Navigation, and Surveillance (CNS) White Papers

 The FAA has published a series of white papers that identify and analyze emerging and/or existing Communication, Navigation, and Surveillance (CNS) capabilities applicable to the ETM environment.
-The documents assess various CNS technologies and examine some of the advantages, disadvantages, current level of support for ETM operations, and potential modifications for increased ETM support.
+The documents assess various CNS technologies and examine some of the advantages, disadvantages, current level of support, and potential modifications for increased ETM operations support.
 The white papers are intended to provide options that may support Operators in ETM airspace, rather than prescribe any one solution.
 The papers are linked below under "Reference Documents."

 For additional information regarding ETM, please send an email to 9-ANG-ETM@faa.gov.